arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 #### CSV Destination Bucket

-A second bucket needs to be created following the same process as the [Temporary bucket](#temporary-bucket).
+A second bucket must be created following the same process as the [Temporary bucket](#temporary-bucket).
 This bucket will be the **CSV destination bucket**, where all generated CSV files will be stored.
-It is important to make sure this bucket is created in the same AWS region where the CloudFormation stack will be deployed.
+Ensuring this bucket is created in the same AWS region where the CloudFormation stack will be deployed is important.

 Navigate to the **Amazon S3** service and select **Create bucket**.
 In the bucket creation window, specify the bucket name and check that the same AWS region is selected.